 Another good example of using negative space effectively, the delivery service sneaked an arrow in between the “e” and “x” of the logo – alluding to the speed at which its packages will be delivered.

 Embedded within a widely-recognized symbol on cars around the road is a secret surprise.
 The “H” that everyone assumes stands for “Hyundai” also symbolizes 2 individuals meeting in the middle with a firm handshake – ostensibly representing the satisfying bond between brand and customer.

 Chocolate, chocolate everywhere; the average sugar-lover can’t wait to unwrap that Hershey’s Kisses foil and see what’s inside – so the logo gives us a sneak peek!
 Embedded in the lettering, between the “K” and the “I,” is an extra, sideways-facing chocolate kiss.
 If only every pack came with an extra kiss, too!

 The nonprofit is all about making people happy, as evidenced by the smiley face in the lowercase “G” of their logo.
 For the feeble-eyed among us, the organization magnified the smile to claim a substantial part of the design.

-This (former) SONY computer brand was clever with their abstract logo design, but the average onlooker would probably miss the reference.
-The ‘V’ and ‘A’ together represent an analog wave, while the ‘I’ and ‘O’ are reminiscent of digital signal (through the binary numbers 1 and 0).
+This (former) SONY computer brand was clever with its abstract logo design, but the average onlooker would probably miss the reference.
+The ‘V’ and ‘a’ together represent an analog wave, while the ‘i’ and ‘o’ are reminiscent of digital signals (through the binary numbers 1 and 0).

-Everyone comes together over tortilla chips–at least that’s the idea behind Tostitos’ logo.
-The ‘T’s’ in the wordmark are actually people, and they are happily dipping the same tortilla chip into the pot of salsa being featured by the ‘i’.
+Everyone comes together over tortilla chips–at least that’s the idea behind Tostitos’s logo.
+The ‘T’s in the wordmark are actually people, and they are happily dipping the same tortilla chip into the pot of salsa being featured by the ‘i’.
 The chips are supposedly so unifying that they don’t even mind sharing!